Monitoring

 .

-Logs are stored in the ctc
+Logs are stored in logs

 Running ctc log